MLHale/insure-container-sec/milestone_3.md

 By use of the previous architecture, the team was able to fulfill each of the four scenarios described above.
 In addition to proving SSH capabilites for each scenario, the team also determined the efficiency of each scenario.
 For each scenario, the same text file was sent via SCP.
 Specific findings are discussed below.

-**Scenario One and Two -** transferred a 1GB file, The file was transferred in 0.1 seconds.
+**Scenario One and Two -** Transferred a 1GB file, The file was transferred in 0.1 seconds.
 The file was sent at a speed of 17259.09 byes per second and was received at a speed of 22673.3 bytes per second.

-**Scenario Three -**
+**Scenario Three -** Transferred a 1GB file, The file was transferred in 0.1 seconds.
+The file was sent at a speed of 26659.3 byes per second and was received at a speed of 35381.2 bytes per second.

-**Scenario Four-**
+**Scenario Four-** Transferred a 1GB file, The file was transferred in 0.1 seconds.
+The file was sent at a speed of 17259.09 byes per second and was received at a speed of 22673.3 bytes per second.

 ## Test Platform Architecture